 Q&A

-Nope!
+Not at all!
 Relationship counselling can benefit any partners, friends, or family members seeking to improve communication, deepen their connection, or address specific relational goals, even if no immediate issues are present.
 In fact, being proactive about how your relationships are developing can help mitigate the possibility of irreparable relational breakdowns and set you up with relationship tools to support each other through whatever might come your way.
+Many couples, friends, and families use relationship counselling as a preventive measure to strengthen their bonds.

 We generally don’t recommend relationship counselling if there’s no buy in from everyone involved.
 This is because effective relationship counselling relies on the active participation and willingness of all parties to engage in the process.
 Otherwise, we’ll be spending all our time trying to get someone onboard, which can lead to even more resentment and difficulty in creating and maintaining a safe enough environment for what can be a vulnerable process.